Bulmer's fruit bat: Distribution and habitat

 Bulmer's fruit bat was first described from 12,000-year-old fossils found in the central highlands in Chimbu Province, Papua New Guinea in 1960.
 It may have become extinct there about 9000 years ago.
 In 1975, it was discovered in the Hindenburg Wall area of Western Province, Papua New Guinea, in a cave known as Luplupwintem.
 At that time, local inhabitants described the bat as being abundant, perhaps numbering thousands of bats.
 However, two years later, the colony had been decimated, apparently by hunters who entered the cave with shotguns and store-bought ropes.
 During the 1980s, no bats were seen and it was feared that the species may have become extinct.
-However, by 1993 a colony of about 160 bats was known to be living in the same cave.
+However, in 1992 Tim Flannery and Lester Seri re-discovered the bat and managed to trap an individual in a mist-net at the top of Luplupwintem cave, after many years of searching for the rare bat.
+In 1993 a colony of about 160 bats was known to be living in the same cave.